 Everyone’s body is different, and because symptoms are caused by your immune system and not the virus itself, different people can have slightly different symptoms when they have the same virus, and some people’s symptoms will be worse than others.

-Novel coronavirus (COVID-19) is a respiratory illness, which means it affects the parts of your body you use to breathe: your nose, throat and lungs.
-If you’re sick with novel coronavirus (COVID-19), your symptoms might include:
+COVID-19 is a respiratory illness, which means it affects the parts of your body you use to breathe: your nose, throat and lungs.
+If you’re sick with COVID-19, your symptoms might include:

 - a cough

 How does COVID-19 spread and how can I catch it?

 COVID-19 spreads between people, usually when a sick person coughs or sneezes.